New@Night: “Terroir” (A Sense of Place)

 Ms. Pae travels and performs with her trusty companion, a Vincenzo Postiglione cello (c.
 1885) from Naples, Italy.

-Braizahn has performed and toured with the Philadelphia Orchestra and the Seattle Symphony and is an active freelance musician, appearing at Chamber Music Northwest, the Oregon Bach Festival, the Bellingham Music Festival, and the Jackson Hole Chamber Music Festival.
+As an orchestral musician, Jones has appeared extensively as a substitute with major ensembles including the Philadelphia Orchestra and the Seattle Symphony, and has performed at festivals such as Chamber Music Northwest, the Oregon Bach Festival, the Bellingham Music Festival, and the Pacific Music Institute.
+He has performed with many of today’s leading conductors and soloists.